Czech Republic in the Eurovision Song Contest 2008: Eurosong 2008

-Eurosong 2008 was the national final organised by ČT in order to select the Czech entry for the Eurovision Song Contest 2008.
-Ten entries participated in the competition which took place on 26 January 2008 at the Prazské Výstavište in Prague, hosted by Aleš Háma and Katerina Kristelová with the winner selected exclusively via a public vote.
-The show was broadcast on ČT1 as well as streamed online via the broadcaster's website ceskatelevize.cz.
+Eurosong 2008 was the national final organised by ČT in order to select its entry for the Eurovision Song Contest 2008.
+Ten entries participated in the competition which took place on 26 January 2008 at the Prazské Výstavište in Prague, hosted by Aleš Háma and Katerina Kristelová with the winner selected exclusively via a public televote.
+The show was broadcast on ČT1 as well as streamed online via the broadcaster's website.

 Competing entries

-ČT together with a four-member jury consisting of director Libor Kodad, producer Viktor Průša, screenwriter Ivan Hubač, and screenwriter and producer Martin Hrdinka nominated ten artists for the national final, and their entries were presented to the public during a press conference on 3 January 2008.
-Among artists that were approached by ČT but declined to participate were singers Lucie Bílá and Jirí Korn, while among the competing artists were Gipsy.cz, L.B.P. and Sámer Issa which competed in the previous edition of Eurosong.
+ČT together with a four-member jury consisting of screenwriters Ivan Hubač and Martin Hrdinka, director Libor Kodad and producer Viktor Průša nominated ten artists for the national final, and their entries were presented to the public during a press conference on 3 January 2008.
+Among the competing artists were Gipsy.cz, L.B.P. and Sámer Issa which competed in the previous edition of Eurosong, while artists that were approached by ČT but declined to participate included singers Lucie Bílá and Jirí Korn as well as the group 4TET.